The federal government should prioritize funding for e-buses in the next budget

 Canadian technology can produce high-quality electric buses (and good jobs) now.
 In the upcoming federal budget, let's make cleaner, healthier public transportation a priority.

 David Suzuki is a scientist, broadcaster, author and co-founder of the David Suzuki Foundation.
-Written with contributions from David Suzuki Foundation Climate Change and Transportation Policy Analyst Gideon Forman.
+Written with contributions from David Suzuki Foundation climate change and transportation policy analyst Gideon Forman.
 Learn more at davidsuzuki.org.

-Image: Metropolitan Transportation Authority of the State of New York/ Flickr
+Image: Metropolitan Transportation Authority of the State of New York/Flickr

 Thank you for reading this story…